maubanel/UE5-Blueprints/collision/README.md

 ##### `Step 13.`\|`ITB`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

+Run the game and move towards where the box is (we can't see it).
+You should see the text appear.
+It doesn't dissapear when you leave the box.
+Lets make some changes and improve this.

 ![alt_text](images/.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 14.`\|`ITB`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

+Go back to the blueprint and move the box component so the text is at the bottom left rear of the collision volume (behind if you like).
+Make sure the **Hidden In Game** box is deselected.
+Normally in a game we would hide our collision volumes, but for debug purposes lets set it so that we can see it.

 ![alt_text](images/.jpg)